 It’s very likely that you’re going to see two quarterbacks taken in the first round of your draft, and then potentially three more quarterbacks taken in the second.
 With a lot of uncertainty at the running back position, top-tier quarterbacks are filling up the early rounds more than they have in years past.

 Aaron Rodgers, Tom Brady, and Drew Brees are our top three quarterback options and should be drafted in the first or second rounds of all drafts.
 Despite throwing for less yards than Brady and Brees last year, Rodgers is still our top QB as his running ability is the difference-maker.
-Worth second-round consideration is Cam Newton, following the most successful rookie campaign by a quarterback in NFL history, and Matthew Stafford, who was able to stay healthy long enough to throw for 5,058 yards.
+Worthy of second-round consideration is Cam Newton, following the most successful rookie campaign by a quarterback in NFL history, and Matthew Stafford, who was able to stay healthy long enough to throw for 5,058 yards.

 After the first five QBs are off the board there is a slight drop in production, but still great QB1 options with Michael Vick, Eli Manning, Philip Rivers, and Tony Romo.
-Vick was first-round pick in most leagues last year and if he can stay healthy he could easily finish in the top-5 this season.
+Vick was a first-round pick in most leagues last year and if he can stay healthy he could easily finish in the top-5 this season.
 Manning often gets overlooked, but after throwing for almost 5,000 yards last year he will definitely draw more attention.
 If Rivers can build on his strong 2011 finish he could return to elite status this season, and Romo should continue to be a nice consistent option.

 Rounding out our top 10 is Peyton Manning.
 After missing all of last year he is definitely a risky pick, but the upside is there.
 If he stays healthy, he’s a safe bet for 4,000 yards and around 30 touchdowns, just be sure to get a solid backup if you draft him.
 Just after Manning are several serviceable QB1 options including Matt Ryan, Ben Roethlisberger, and Matt Schaub.